netik1020/Concise-iPython-Notebooks-for-Deep-learning/Image_Segmentation/Readme.md

 ![Model Architecture](./model_plot_conv.png)

-In the models using inception blocks each block of convolution- batch normaliztion - Leaky Relu is replaced with:
+In the models using inception blocks each block of convolution- batch normaliztion - Leaky Relu is replaced with an inception block.

 ![Inception Block](./Incp_block.png)